RSIA-LIESMARS-WHU/RSOD-Dataset-/README.md

 # RSOD-Dataset

-It is a dataset for object detection in remote sensing images.
+It is an open dataset for object detection in remote sensing images.
 The dataset includes aircraft, oiltank, playground and overpass.

 The format of this dataset that for PASCAL VOC.